bergkvist/prosjektoppgave/report/report.md

 This means that first of all, we might no longer need to load 8MB of data, and secondly, we don't need to wait half a minute on a laptop/crash the mobile browser due to running out of memory.
 It seems that a lot of problems are going to be solved.
 The next step now is to read the image in to the client.

 ## Loading the image in to the client
 We already discussed how iterating over all of the segments and sending 1700 colors to the gpu on every frame affected performance.
-Now that we have an image, we should in theory be able to transfer this to the GPU as a texture, and perform the pixel lookups on the image from within the GPU!
+Now that we have an image, we should be able to transfer this to the GPU as a texture, and perform the pixel lookups on the image from within the GPU!
 For this we would have to write our own GLSL shaders (using RawShaderMaterial in THREE.js).

 Something else that has been affecting performance (which was not mentioned previously) is the fact that we have 1700 meshes in our scene, which the renderer has to iterate over for every frame on the cpu.
-To fix this, we could in theory merge all the cylinder geometries into a single geometry.
-To differentiate between the cylinders (from within the GPU), we could give all the vertices in each cylinder a vertex attribute, to tell us which measure depth it represents.
+To fix this, we will merge all the cylinder geometries into a single geometry.
+To differentiate between the cylinders (from within the GPU), we then give all the vertices in each cylinder a vertex attribute, to tell us which measure depth it represents.
 Or even better, we just tell it which row of the image/texture it represents.

-We would then also give the current time as the image column (using a uniform) to the shader material we will be applying on the entire geometry.
+We will then also give the current time as the image column (using a uniform) to the shader material we will be applying on the entire geometry.

 This means that every vertex now has both a texture column and a texture row to look at - yielding a single pixel.
 One single color for each vertex.
 Since each cylinder shares the same image row, all its vertices will have the same color.